epsilon537/boxlambda/docs/software/forth/words.md

 ```
 - Tries to convert a string to a number.

+`>digit ( char -- d true | 0 )` char to digit.

+`>number ( ud1 c-addr1 u1 -- ud2 c-addr2 u2 )`
+- ud2 is the unsigned result of converting the characters within the string
+specified by c-addr1 u1 into digits, using the number in `base`, and adding
+each into ud1 after multiplying ud1 by the number in `base`.
+Conversion
+continues left-to-right until a character that is not convertible, including
+any "+" or "-", is encountered or the string is entirely converted. c-addr2 is
+the location of the first unconverted character or the first character past the
+end of the string if the string was entirely converted. u2 is the number of
+unconverted characters in the string.

 ### Counted string routines

 `ctype ( cstr-addr -- )` Prints a counted string.